zackees/zcmds/README.md

     * unzip the provided file
   * fixinternet
     * Attempts to fix the internet connection by flushing the dns and resetting the network adapter.
+  * fixvmmem (win32 only)
+    * Fixes the vmmem consuming 100% cpu on windows 10 after hibernate.

 # Install (dev):